public-park/summer-camp/README.md

 Open the newly installed application on Heroku, got to the **add-ons section** and install **MongoDB** as a database.
 Please note, installing the add-on will add the `MONGODB_URI` to your environment variables, if you point the project to a database you already own add the environment variable only.

-Open the application settings tab and add the following config vars.
+Open the application settings tab and add the following config variables.

 - `SESSION_SECRET`, the secret to encrypt the JWT session, it should be a large unguessable string
-- `REGISTRATION_ENABLED`, set this value to `true` first, this will allow you to register on the server as a new user.
+- `REACT_APP_AUTHENTICATION_MODE`, set this value to `local-password-with-registration` first, this will allow you to register on the server as a new user.
 After you are registered, you can disable it again to prevent new users from signing up.

+- `PUBLIC_BASE_URL`, the public url, set this to protocol and domain you host this project.

 You are all set, open your app, you can now register your user and follow the in-app setup.